Japan City Guides: Yokohama

 Chinatown, Yamashita Park, Yokohama Doll Museum, Yokohama Foreigners' Cemetery, and Harbor View Park.

 International Stadium Yokohama (aka Nissan Stadium) hosted the final of the 2002 World Cup and is the home ground of J-League team Yokohama F. Marinos.
-International Stadium Yokohama is located north of Yokohama Station and has a seating capacity of over 77,000 making it the largest in the country.
+International Stadium Yokohama is located north of Yokohama Station and has a seating capacity of over 77,000 making it the largest in Japan.
 The station is close to Shin-Yokohama Station (where the Tokaido shinkansen stops) and Kozukue Station on the JR Yokohama Line.

-Sankeien Garden contains a number of historic buildings brought from other parts of Japan and is located to the south of Yokohama Station.
+Sankeien Garden contains a number of historic buildings brought from other parts of Japan and is located south of Yokohama Station.
 The garden was built by silk merchant Sankei Hara in the late 19th century.
-The inner garden contains the Rinshunkaku, a mansion built for Yorinobu, the son of Tokugawa Ieyasu in 1649, the Choshukaku, an elegant teahouse that once stood in Nijo Castle in Kyoto and the Kaiganmon Gate from Saihoji Temple in Kyoto.
+The inner garden contains the Rinshunkaku, a mansion built for Yorinobu, the son of Shogun Tokugawa Ieyasu in 1649, the Choshukaku, an elegant teahouse that once stood in Nijo Castle in Kyoto and the Kaiganmon Gate from Saihoji Temple in Kyoto.
 Tenju-in is a 17th century Zen temple dedicated to Jizo and was brought from Kamakura.
 The outer garden contains a large farmhouse, Old Yanohara House, built in the gassho style of architecture and a three-story Muromachi period pagoda and the main hall of Old Tomyoji Temple.

 From the East Exit of the station take bus #8 or #148 to Honmoku Sankeien Mae (35 minutes) from where it is a 5-minute walk.
 Alternatively there are buses #58, #99, #101 or #126 from JR Negishi Station.